 Rollable Rolling Stock

-Did you know that after your lips your finger tips are the most sensitive part of your body.
+Did you know that after your lips your fingertips are the most sensitive part of your body?
 Humans are designed to pick up, feel and touch.
-We enjoy feeling things with our fingers and so when we see tiny trains it’s only natural we want to pick them and examine them in our hands.
+We enjoy feeling things with our fingers and so when we see tiny trains it’s only natural we want to pick them up and examine them in our hands.

 But if like me you keep your expensive trains safely stored away and only use them occasionally this means you drastically reduce the amount of train time you have, lessens the fun and so potentially the future of your hobby.